Krovyne/Krovyne/README.md

 - 💡 Always curious and eager to improve my skills step by step.
 - 🎯 Goal: Become a skilled **AI Engineer** and **Game Developer**.

-## ⚡ Fun Fact
-I can spend hours playing or thinking about how games are made — and now I’m learning to make them myself!